 Section 2.
 By-Laws will be reviewed and/or revised by a Committee appointed by the President as necessary.

 G&M Riding Club Inc. By-Laws updated and approved by membership on November 19, 2014.

 Additions to the By-Laws are reflected in green

-G. & M. Riding Club Inc. By-Laws updated and approved by membership on November 14, 2016 and appear in purple.
+G. & M. Riding Club Inc. By-Laws updated and approved by membership on November 14, 2016 and appear in pink.